 Any protests must be submitted in writing within 15 minutes of the rider crossing the finish line, to the Chief Commissaire.

-18.2 Positive results will lead to disqualification from Liberty Winelands Encounter, and those results will be forwarded to the national cycling federations.
+18.2 Positive results will lead to disqualification from Winelands Encounter, and those results will be forwarded to the national cycling federations.

 19. Disqualification and Penalties